amoe/acceleratedcpp/chapter-notes.md

 There is some advantage to defining this as a global function rather than a class function (not shown which, deferred at pg159.)

+They refer to 'public', 'private' as a 'protection label'; the more standard term is "access specifier".